 The Ancient Western Classical Arts

 What Are The Ancient Western Classical Arts?
-A Quick Guide0
+A Quick Guide

-Many people can be confused as to what is meant by the Ancient western classical arts.
-I know that in the past I have also been confused by what period the western classical arts covered.
+Many people can be confused about what the ancient Western classical arts meant.
+I know that I have also been confused by what period the Western classical arts covered.

 The Ancient Western Classical arts cover three main art periods: Minoan Art, Ancient Greek Art, and Ancient Roman Art.
-Though all of these arts are similar, they are not all the same.
+Though these arts are similar, they are not all the same.
 Minoan art was before Greek art and is from present-day Crete (Greece).
-Ancient Greek Art is one of the best known of all these Ancient Classical art forms.
+Ancient Greek Art is one of the best-known Ancient Classical art forms.
 The Greeks were known for their idealism, form, proportion, and perspective.
 Roman Art believed in realism in art and received inspiration from Greek Art.

 What Is Ancient Classical Art?

-The ancient classical arts are divided into three periods of art known as the Minoan art, Ancient Greek Art, and Roman art.
+Ancient classical arts are divided into three periods: Minoan, Ancient Greek, and Roman.
 This period covers a considerable artistic period of thousands of years.

 The Ancient Classical Arts encompassed the cultures of Greece and Rome.
-At the time, both Greek and Romm were the cornerstones of western civilization.
-The Ancient Classical Arts includes innovations in painting, sculptures, decorative arts and architecture.
+At the time, both Greek and Roman were the cornerstones of Western civilization.
+The Ancient Classical Arts include innovations in painting, sculptures, decorative arts, and architecture.

 Many ancient classical artists believed in realism and the ideals of beauty, harmony, and proportion.
-The ancient classical artists believed that the human form was one of beauty so that the human form would continue dominated art for many centuries.
+The ancient classical artists thought that the human form was one of beauty so the human form would continue to dominate art for many centuries.

-Below is a basic chart to show the 3 main focuses of the Ancient Classical Arts and the approximate years or timeline of each.
+Below is a basic chart showing the three main focuses of the Ancient Classical Arts and the approximate years or timeline.

 Ancient Classical Art Periods Years (Time)